aws/eks-anywhere/docs/developer/best-practice.md

 The Go community talks of the "accept interfaces, return structs" addage.
 The meaning of this idiom can be hard to pin down, herein lies some clarity.

-"Accept interfaces" speaks to the Dependency Inversion Principle (D in 'SOLID').
+"Accept interfaces" promotes flexible and loosely coupled code.
 When a function declares dependent behavior as an interface parameter it gives control of _how_ that behavior is satisfied to the consuming logic.
-This is the foundation of flexible code.

 "return structs" is less obvious.
 It, generally, speaks to initializing constructors where authors should return the struct being constructed as opposed to interface it satisifes.
 This is largely due to duck typing (["If it walks like a duck and it quacks like a duck, then it must be a duck"](https://en.wikipedia.org/wiki/Duck_typing)).